-Your (1) Topics and (2) Readings and (3) Activities listings are available in the Week 2 Block of your Moodle folder.
-If you have any questions right now, please do not hesitate to post them on the Moodle "QUICKMAIL", "Messenger" or e-mail ${\underline{troufs@d.umn.edu}}$ , or stop in before or after class at KAML 460 Q215 [map].
-Have a great Martin Luther King, Jr. Day.
+If you have any questions right now, about the class and/or the assignments, or whatever, please do not hesitate to post them on the Moodle "QUICKMAIL", "Messenger", or e-mail troufs@d.umn.edu, or stop in before or after class across the hall at Cina 215.
+And that goes especially for questions about getting started on your project.